INDUSTRIAL PROCESS HEATING FOR

 GGBS has been around for many years, but recent years have shown a keener interest.
 Having a cement-free concrete using by-product materials is obviously something to consider.

 One of the issues though is that the concrete will take longer to reach early strength than cement-based products, even though later strength is higher.

 The ZECK FAST-CURE system is set right for GGBS and will assist you, economically and controllably, to get the right production output.

 In some cases, you can double your output using the same mould floorspace.

 Assurity of quality.
 Mould tolerances such as flatness & levelness will be more tightly controlled.

+Utilises Heat of Hydration.
 No high ambient losses.
-Heat goes directly into the mould, not into the surrounding air.
+Heats the mould directly, not into the air.

 Allows you to use green energy to bring down your carbon footprint.